 Raised in Chicago, Sillman moved to New York in 1975 to study Japanese and ended up attending the School for Visual Arts, where she worked with Joan Snyder, Pat Steir, and Louise Fishman.
-She also worked on “Heresies: A Feminist Publication on Art and Politics.”
+She also contributed to “Heresies: A Feminist Publication on Art and Politics.”
 After graduating in 1979, she painted for more than a decade without showing her work.
 During this decade, Sillman knew that her work did not fit the dominant artistic modes of the day.

-However recognition came to her after she received an M.F.A. from Bard College in 1995.
+However, recognition came to her after she received an M.F.A. from Bard College in 1995.
 In that year she received a National Endowment for the Arts Fellowship and the Elaine de Kooning Memorial Fellowship.
 In 1999, she was awarded fellowships from the Pollock-Krasner Foundation and the Joan Mitchell Foundation.
 In 2001, she received a Guggenheim Fellowship.

 Sillman has said that two extended trips to India fostered an interest in art that was mythic and beautiful, and a residency in Italy allowed her to explore the flat spaces and imperfect perspective of early Renaissance painting.

 Drawing is at the core of Sillman’s artistic process: graphic gestures produce both light and heavy marks across her canvases.
+Her work features broad swathes of color contrasted against sharp linear elements.
 Paint strokes of different colors are layered over the surface.
 Recognizable forms coexist with the lines and blocks of color so that the representational imagery dissolves in and out of the abstract lines and shapes.
-She also works in pencil, crayon, watercolor, and collage to create her cartoons, diagrams, prints, iPhone and iPad drawings, and animations.
+Her technique makes for a uniquely blurred and subjective experience for a viewer.